mindspore-lab/mindone/examples/marigold/README.md

 - **1*ascend-snt9b|ARM: 24核 192GB**
 - **python3.9, mindspore-2.2.14, cann7.0.0.beta1**

-The other dependent libraries has been recorded in **requirements.txt**, please first install above package and then use command below to install the environment.
+The other dependent libraries has been recorded in **requirements.txt**, please first install above package and `mindone`, then use command below to install the environment.

 ```bash
 pip install -r requirements.txt